-Senate Stumbles Into a Shutdown as Rand Paul Blocks a Vote
+Senate Passes Eleventh Hour Budget

 “It provides what the Pentagon needs to restore our military’s edge for years to come,” said Ryan.

-Beyond $300 billion worth of record increases for the military and domestic programs, the agreement adds $89 billion in overdue disaster aid for hurricane-slammed Texas, Florida and Puerto Rico, a politically charged increase in the government’s borrowing cap and a grab bag of health and tax provisions.
+Beyond $300 billion worth of increases for the military and domestic programs, the agreement adds $89 billion in overdue disaster aid for hurricane-slammed Texas, Florida and Puerto Rico, a politically charged increase in the government’s borrowing cap and a grab bag of health and tax provisions.
 There’s also $16 billion to renew a slew of expired tax breaks that Congress seems unable to kill.

 “I love bipartisanship, as you know,” said Sen. Jeff Flake, R-Ariz.
 “But the problem is the only time we discover bipartisanship is when we spend more money.”